Bruce Hornsby: Solo

 Hornsby released his first solo album, Harbor Lights, in 1993.
-The record showcased him in a more jazz-oriented setting and featured an all-star lineup, including Pat Metheny, Branford Marsalis, Jerry Garcia, Phil Collins and Bonnie Raitt.
+The record showcased him in a more jazz-oriented setting and featured a lineup that included Pat Metheny, Branford Marsalis, Jerry Garcia, Phil Collins and Bonnie Raitt.
 Hornsby secured his third Grammy in 1993 for Best Pop Instrumental for "Barcelona Mona" (composed with Branford Marsalis for the Barcelona Olympics).

-In 1995, Hot House was released, its cover art featuring an imagined jam session between bluegrass legend Bill Monroe and jazz legend Charlie Parker.
+In 1995, Hot House was released, its cover art featuring an imagined jam session between bluegrass musician Bill Monroe and jazz saxophonist Charlie Parker.
 Hornsby expanded into the jazz sound from Harbor Lights, this time reintroducing elements of bluegrass from A Night on the Town and his earlier collaborations.
-"Walk in the Sun" reached 54th on the Billboard Hot 100.
+"Walk in the Sun" reached number 54 on the Billboard Hot 100.

 During this time period, "even his concerts conveyed a looser, more playful mood, and Hornsby began taking requests from the audience".
 Hornsby's concerts became "departure points" for his album compositions, which would be blended with and reworked into "lengthy spontaneous medleys".
 Both in terms of audience requests and in terms of spontaneous on-stage decisions, Hornsby's performances became opportunities for him to challenge himself by trying to "find a way to seamlessly thread these seemingly disparate elements together".

-Hornsby next worked with several Grateful Dead reformation projects, including several Furthur Festivals and The Other Ones, which resulted in the release of a live album, The Strange Remain.
-As part of The Other Ones, Hornsby performed Grateful Dead tunes "Jack Straw" and "Sugaree" (which features Hornsby on lead vocal, in Jerry Garcia's absence), as well as Hornsby-originals "White-Wheeled Limousine" and "Rainbow's Cadillac".
-Hornsby dropped out of The Other Ones in 2002.
+Hornsby next worked with several Grateful Dead reformation projects, including several Furthur Festivals and the Other Ones, which resulted in the release of a live album, The Strange Remain.
+As part of the Other Ones, Hornsby performed Grateful Dead tunes "Jack Straw" and "Sugaree" (which features Hornsby on lead vocal, in Jerry Garcia's absence), as well as Hornsby-originals "White-Wheeled Limousine" and "Rainbow's Cadillac".